-All weed and hash that the Dutch coffee shops sell is grown and transported illegally.
-Most of the hasj and pot is imported.
-The hasj mostly comes from Morocco.
-Sometimes the names of the drugs on the menu tell you where it comes from: Thai, Libanon, Afghan, Malawi.
+All weed and hash that the Dutch coffee shops sell are grown and transported illegally.
+Most of the hash and pot are imported.
+The hash mostly comes from Morocco.
+Sometimes the names of the drugs on the menu tell you where it comes from: Thai, Libanon, Afghan, Malawi, etc.

-The stronger Dutch weed comes from Dutch growers who grow often indoors with artificial light and in greenhouses.
-A lot of the Dutch weed is very strong and meant for export.
+The Dutch weed comes from Dutch growers.
+Dutch weed is often grown indoors with artificial light and in greenhouses.
+A lot of the Dutch weed is very strong, with high levels of THC.
 Amsterdam coffeeshops sell mostly Moroccan hash.

 6. Are Amsterdam coffee shops banned for tourists?

 In Dutch cities around the border of the Netherlands with Germany and Belgium, many foreigners cross the border just to buy pot in Dutch coffee shop.
 These cities say there are much crime and violence that is related to the drugs trafficking by tourists.

 In Amsterdam, the weed pass does not exist.
 Tourists and locals are free to buy weed in a coffee shop in Amsterdam.

 7. How many coffee shops are there in Holland?

 The total amount of coffee shops in The Netherlands is falling.
 In 1999 there were 846 coffee shops in 103 Dutch cities.
 In 2017 there were 582.
 All these coffee shops sell a total of 100.000 kg of cannabis every year.
 This is about 70% of the cannabis that is sold in The Netherlands.
 About 30% is sold in other ways: home dealers and delivery service.
-Most bigger cities in The Netherlands have a coffee shop.
+Most bigger cities in Holland have a coffee shop.

 There are now 193 coffeeshops in Amsterdam.
 This about one third of all the shops in Holland.